 The mashing process involves blending grain and water, sometimes known as liquor, and heating it to temperatures ranging from 100 to 170 degrees Fahrenheit.

-This procedure takes between one to two hours.
-Mash temperatures can be steadily increased or let to rest at specific temperatures, both of which are important decisions in the brewing process.
+Mash temperatures can be steadily increased or let to rest at specific temperatures, both of which are essential decisions in the brewing process.

 Different temperatures activate different enzymes and influence protein and fermentable sugar release.

-Proteins also play a limited function but are essential in the formation of froth in the finished beer.
-Most brewers utilize steam to heat their vessels.
+Proteins also play a limited function but are essential in forming foam in the finished beer.

 The Difference Between Infusion and Decoction Mashing